Winston-Lin/dziganto.github.io/_posts/2017-9-9-Image-Processing-for-Deep-Learning.md

 2. Downsample the image.
 3. Standardize your image data.

 To set the stage, let's say we're using a Convolutional Neural Network to classify images.
 We'll feed this ConvNet RGB images, which are 3D tensors.
-In other words, we have 3 two-by-two matrices that comprise each image.
+In other words, we have (3) 2x2 matrices that comprise each image.

 For this example, I'll demostrate these techniques on a single RGB image called *img*.
 We'll assume it has been loaded and *NumPy* has been imported.